npovey/unet15/README.md

+The U-Net model was trained on full images of size 512x512.

+The training process took approximately 12 hours.

+Total parameters in the network: 487,921
 **Denoising CNN model [3]**

 ![denoisingCNN](/formulas/denoisingCNN.png)

+(i) First layer has Conv+ ReLU with filter 3x3x64.
+(ii) Second through fifteenth layers has Conv+ ReLU + BN with filters 3x3x64.
+(iii) Last layer only has Conv with 3x3x64 filters.
+Subtract found residual image from the noisy image.
+Denoising CNN model trains on cropped images of size 32x32.

+The training process took approximately 14 hours.
 **Results**
 The average PSNR and SSIM values over 354 test images are displayed in the table below.